avizmarques/todo-app/README.md

 ### The challenge

+(provided by Frontend Mentor, along with jpg screenshots of how the app should look)

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size